MalcolmSav/guideapp/README.md

-# Museum Guide App - Thesis work
+# Museum Guide App - Thesis by Malcolm Sävmarker

-Introduction
+# Introduction

 The digital world has quickly advanced and has changed the way we consume information and interact with it.
 This is very much the case for museums,